znsio/specmatic-documentation/documentation/stubbing-redis.md

 ---
 layout: default
-title: Redis Stubbing (Private Beta)
+title: Redis Stubbing
 parent: Documentation
 nav_exclude: true
 ---

-# Redis Stubbing (Private Beta)
+# Redis Stubbing

-> The `specmatic-redis` module described in this document is currently in private beta.
-Please get in touch with us through the `Contact Us` form at https://specmatic.in if you'd like to try it out.
+> The `specmatic-redis` module described in this document is available in the [Pro plan](https://specmatic.io/pricing/) or higher.
+Please get in touch with us through the `Contact Us` form at [specmatic.io](https://specmatic.io) if you'd like to try it out.

 ## Introduction to Redis Stubbing